AlgyJr/ios_guides/Using-CocoaPods.md

 ## Overview
-This guide covers 1) setting-up CocoaPods, and 2) adding and installing Pods into your XCode project.
+This guide covers 1) setting-up CocoaPods, and 2) adding and installing Pods into your Xcode project.
 By the end of it you'll be ready for guides on *actually using* the Pods you need.

 ### Necessary knowledge

-* Basic level in XCode
+* Basic level in Xcode
 * Novice level in Terminal

 ## One-time Setup